tuo/tuo.github.io/_posts/2021-12-05-auto-carp-fishing-part2.md

  * Smartness.

 The bite alarm basically works like a walkie talkie([Two-way Radio](https://en.wikipedia.org/wiki/Two-way_radio)).
 The transmitter - the alarm on the rod pod - sends a radio transmissiona which can be picked up by a reciever best through its antenna.
 The useful direct range of a two-way radio system depends on lots of radio propagation conditions, basically kinda limited.
 But I don't want to have it limited by some distance like 150 meters, I just want it to be as freely used as how we use our smartphones.
-Also that style of vibration or beep sound is just boring and archaic, how about some custom Ringtone from phone in my pocket, e.g, something that every angler would wish they could say to the carps:
+Also that style of vibration or beep sound is just boring and archaic, how about some custom Ringtone from phone in my pocket, e.g, knock on wood, something that every angler would wish they could say to the carps:

- when they set up the bite alarm and hope any carp would give a bite:

 > Hey, I just met you, and this is crazy.
 But here's my number, so call me maybe.

  Yeah, [<Call Me Maybe>](https://www.youtube.com/watch?v=fWNaR-rxAic&ab_channel=CarlyRaeJepsenVEVO) from Carly Rae Jepsen.  vibe :) Just be smart enough to give me a call when it detects the bites.